nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 use tapered wedges to grip the lens barrel, and this seems to have worked quite well, the layer lines keep everything securely locked together.

-You can get the 3D model files [here](https://www.thingiverse.com/thing:7389087).
+You can get the 3D model files [here](https://www.thingiverse.com/thing:7389087) or the OpenSCAD source [on github](https://github.com/nickzoic/models3d/blob/master/parts/microscope-gear3.scad)

 I've got to say, I'm not a big fan of these `28BYJ48` steppers, which somehow manage to draw 5V / 400mA, have a ~64:1 reduction gear and still